Karthik016996148/Customer-Shopping-Trends-Analysis/README.md

 # Customer-Shopping-Trends-Analysis

 # Overview

-The Customer Shopping Trends Analytics Tool is a comprehensive application designed to help businesses manage and analyze sales data effectively.
-The tool provides actionable insights into customer shopping trends, enabling businesses to make informed decisions and optimize their strategies.
-The application is built using a combination of MySQL Workbench for database management, Tkinter for the graphical user interface (GUI), and Python for data processing and visualization.
+The Customer Shopping Analytics Tool is a data-driven application designed to help businesses effectively manage and analyze sales and customer data.
+It provides actionable insights into shopping trends to support strategic business planning and decision-making.

+The application streamlines daily sales operations by handling billing, inventory tracking, and employee management, while also offering advanced analytical capabilities for revenue forecasting, customer demographics, and product performance.